 You might be familiar with The Muse which is an online business dedicated to helping female entrepreneurs.
 It doesn’t do this by offering advice, mentorship, and helping women source the right career opportunities for them.
 However, you probably won’t be familiar with Pretty Young Professional.
 This was the predecessor, the first iteration of The Muse.
 This startup fell apart due to bad communication, legal issues, and infighting among the team.

 The premise was simple, help parents and students find good quality tutors for their kids.
 And it looked like it was going fine, after only three years of operating, by 2013, they had over 7000 tutors signed up and their platform had raised over $1.5million.
 A few months later though they closed down after.
 This case study explores a few of the errors this company made and how they went from hero to zero quite so quickly.

-Niki Durkin launched 99 Dresses with nothing but a vision and some retty fierce determination.
-However, setback after setback, from co-founders bailing to investments failing and every problem in between beset the startup.
+Niki Durkin launched 99 Dresses with nothing but a vision and some pretty fierce determination.
+However, setback after setback, from co-founders, bailing to investments failing and every problem in between beset the startup.
 She talks through how they overcame each problem, and how after each period of initial success a new problem arose and knocked them down.
 This is an illuminating case study of how even if you do everything right, it still might not work out.

 The Power Of Design

-Kelsey Falter is a young entrepreneur with background in branding, marketing, and front-end development.
+Kelsey Falter is a young entrepreneur with a background in branding, marketing, and front-end development.
 She had successfully translated her skills into a design-focused startup PopTip which aimed to provide quick customer feedback through polls on social media.
-It was her understanding of the importance of design which has lead to her success.
+It was her understanding of the importance of design that has led to her success.
 PopTip had gotten investments in the sum of $2.41M from Scott Belsky(founder of Behance) and Jared Hecht (co-founder of GroupMe) and a number of other investors.
 The company was acquired by Palantir Technologies in 2014.